 Biographie disponible en anglais uniquement.

 Ryan Androsoff is an international expert on digital government and an enthusiastic advocate for the modernization of public sector organizations through the use of digital technology and user-centred design approaches.
 With a passion for public sector entrepreneurship, Ryan has nearly two decades of experience working with a variety of government and international organizations, as well as elected officials, in Canada, the United States, and Europe.
 For the past 10 years, Ryan has been specifically focused on leading public sector digital transformation initiatives.
-Currently Ryan is partnering with the Institute on Governance to launch a new Digital Executive Leadership Program for public sector executives, and is also serving as a Special Advisor to the CIO of Transport Canada to support the department’s digital transformation efforts.
+Currently Ryan has partnered with the Institute on Governance to lead their Digital Executive Leadership Program for public sector executives, and is serving as a consultant for government organizations to advise on their digital transformation efforts.

 Ryan was a Co-Founder of the Canadian Digital Service, a startup organization within the federal government launched in 2017 with the mission of helping government design, prototype, and build better digital services.
 Previously, he had been a Senior Advisor in the Government of Canada’s Treasury Board Secretariat since 2010, where he worked on initiatives to improve digital service delivery capacity across the federal government, led the development of the first government-wide social media policies, and managed the GCTools team responsible developing the Government of Canada’s internal on-line collaborative platforms (GCpedia and GCconnex) – a set of open source technology pilots that are now used by over 100,000 public servants across Canada.
 In 2015, Ryan spent a year with the OECD’s Digital Government Team in Paris, France where he was involved in a number of projects including reviews in Northern Ireland and Slovakia as well as open data and digital capacity building in the Latin American, Middle Eastern and North African regions.